François-Emmanuel Guignard, comte de Saint-Priest: Biography

-Early career
+Early life and career

 Born in Grenoble, he was admitted as a chevalier to the Order of Malta at five years of age, and at fifteen entered the army.
 He left active service in 1763 with the rank of colonel, and for the next four years represented the court of France in Portugal.

 Saint-Priest was sent as an ambassador in 1768 to the Ottoman Empire, where he remained (with the exception of one short interval) until 1784.
 He sponsored the reconstruction of Saint Pierre Han, a commercial facility for French and other European merchants, which had been destroyed by fire in 1771.
 While there, he married Wilhelmina von Ludolf, the daughter of the ambassador of the Kingdom of Naples to the Sublime Porte.
 His Mémoires sur l'ambassade de France en Turquie et le commerce des Français dans le Levant, prepared during a return visit to France, were only published in 1877, when they were edited by Charles Schefer.
 Besides these, he wrote an Examen des assemblés provinciales (1787).